 How about we start with why you need to keep your beekeeping gloves clean.

-Aside from the stiffness derived from accumulated propolis, wax and honey, stings left on the gloves from previous hive encounters leave a lingering pheromone which paints a bulls-eye on your hands.
+Aside from the stiffness derived from accumulated propolis, wax, and honey, stings left on the gloves from previous hive encounters leave a lingering pheromone that paints a bulls-eye on your hands.